base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useReadContract.md

 If you look closely, you'll see that `voters` is missing from the data in the logs.
 What's happening is that because the nested `mapping` cannot be returned outside the blockchain, it simply isn't.
 TypeScript then gets the `data` and does the best it can to cast it `as` an `Issue`.
 Since `voters` is missing, this will fail and it instead does the JavaScript trick of simply tacking on the extra properties onto the object.

 Take a look at the working example above where you retrieved the list.
-Notice that the keys in our `Issue` type are in that log, but are missing here.
+Notice that the keys in your `Issue` type are in that log, but are missing here.
 The assignment has failed, and all of the `Issue` properties are `null`.

 ---

 ## Conclusion

-In this guide, you've learned how to use the `useContractRead` hook to call `pure` and `view` functions from your smart contracts.
+In this guide, you've learned how to use the `useReadContract` hook to call `pure` and `view` functions from your smart contracts.
 You then converted this data into React state and displayed it to the user.
 Finally, you explored a tricky edge case in which the presence of a nested `mapping` can cause a confusing bug when using the automatically-generated getter.

 ---